yzhao062/pyod/README.rst

 Similarly, models depending on **xgboost**, e.g., XGBOD, would **NOT** enforce xgboost installation by default.

 **Warning 2**\ :
-Running examples needs **matplotlib**, which may throw errors in conda virtual environment on mac OS.
-See reasons and solutions `mac_matplotlib <https://github.com/yzhao062/pyod/issues/6>`_.

-**Warning 3**\ :
 PyOD contains multiple models that also exist in scikit-learn.
 However, these two libraries' API is not exactly the same--it is recommended to use only one of them for consistency but not mix the results.
-Refer `Differences between sckit-learn and PyOD <https://pyod.readthedocs.io/en/latest/issues.html>`_ for more information.
+Refer `Differences between scikit-learn and PyOD <https://pyod.readthedocs.io/en/latest/issues.html>`_ for more information.